Incident Events Integration with Jira¶

 project_key = "XXXXXXXXX"

-After importing the necessary constants, we need to understand the data structure of the monitoring events in order to parse and create the events to be sent to Jira.
+After importing the required constants, we need to understand the data structure of the monitoring events so that we can parse and create issues to be sent to Jira.

 {